CognitiveScale/cortex-certifai-examples/scan-manager/docs/README.md

   for your model type.
 - [Push the image](https://github.com/CognitiveScale/cortex-certifai-examples/blob/master/models/containerized_model/DEPLOYMENT.md#step-1---push-image-to-registry-private)
   to the private registry configured for use with your cluster.
+  - Make sure you have write-access to the registry and that you are authenticated to it.
+    - Tag the Docker image.
+      ```
+      docker tag <docker-image> <your-private-registry-url>:<docker-image-with-tag>
+      ```
+    - To push the image to your private Docker registry run:
+      ```
+      docker push <your-private-registry-url>:<docker-image-with-tag>
+      ```
+      Your private registry must be accessible to the deployed instance of Certifai Scan Manager.

 **NOTE**: The private registry must be accessible to the deployed instance of Certifai Scan Manager.

+**NOTE**: To deploy the prediction service outside of scan manager set cloud storage credentials, `MODEL_PATH`, and (if
+    needed) `H2O_LICENSE_PATH` in the `generated-container-model/environment.yml` file.

 ### [Adding base images](#adding-base-images)